 While at the Tribune, Goldsborough began writing mysteries in the voice of Rex Stout, the creator of iconic sleuths Nero Wolfe and Archie Goodwin.
 Goldsborough’s first novel starring Wolfe, Murder in E Minor (1986), was met with acclaim both from critics and devoted fans, winning a Nero Award from the Wolfe Pack.
 Six more novels followed, including Death on Deadline (1987) and Fade to Black (1990).
-The latest entry, Archie in the Crosshairs, is available now in paperback and eBook.
+The latest entry, Stop the Presses!, is available now in paperback and eBook.

 Visit The Mysterious Bookshop, the oldest mystery bookstore in the country.